 - Any Party member is eligible to be a Delegate and when in attendance may vote at convention; provided that he or she has:

-- Paid current dues at least fifteen (15) calendar days prior to that convention as determined by the State Executive Committee or Credentials Chair; or
+- Paid current dues at least fifteen (15) calendar days prior to that convention as determined by the State Executive Committee or Credentials Chair and been a member of either the Party of the national Libertarian Party on or before the date thirty (30) days before the convention; or

-- Been selected as a Delegate by a regional organization recognized under Article IX of this Constitution at least 30 days prior to the convention; or
+- Been selected as a Delegate by a regional organization recognized under Article X of this Constitution at least thirty (30) days prior to the convention; or

 - Upon application for appointment, been appointed as a Delegate by the State Executive Committee or a designated subcommittee thereof; Provided further, that the eligible Delegates under this section who are at any particular convention may, upon a 2/3 vote, waive the requirements of subsections a., b., and c. for other Party members who are present but not otherwise eligible to vote at that convention.